Tutoriels Backend

 Its inventor Ryan Lienhart Dahl created it on May 27, 2009.

-The choice of name is therefore not trivial.
+The choice of name is therefore not insignificant.

-Node.js is thus the central point which will make it possible to execute programs written in javascript on the server side.
+Node.js is thus the central point which will allow programs written in JavaScript to be executed on the server side.

-Node.js uses an npm tool (Node Package Manager)
+Node.js uses a npm (Node Package Manager) tool

-Npm simplifies the life of the developer by allowing to publish and share Node.js libraries.
+Npm makes developer life easier by allowing you to publish and share Node.js libraries.

-Npm notably makes it possible to simplify the installation, update or uninstallation of these libraries.
+Npm makes it possible to simplify the installation, update or uninstallation of these libraries.

 We can talk about libraries, packages or dependencies.